Perdita meconis: Climate change

-Climate change has placed stress on the bear-poppies' life cycle and the Mojave poppy bee's life cycle causing a disconnect between flowering times and active periods in colonies.
+Climate change has placed stress on the bear-poppies' life cycle and the Mojave poppy bee's life cycle, by causing a disconnect between flowering times and active periods in bee populations.

 Endangered Species Act

 Application

 In 2018 an application for the Mojave poppy bee to be protected under the Endangered Species Act was penned and submitted.
-The petition cited Gypsum mining, urbanization, habitat fragmentation, climate change, invasive species, and disease/predation as exigence for protection.
+The petition cited gypsum mining, urbanization, habitat fragmentation, climate change, invasive species, and disease/predation as reasons for protection.
 The petition also called for the remaining poppy bee habitat to be designated a critical habitat that needs to be protected for the continued survival of the Mojave poppy bee.

 Current status

 The application was placed under consideration in 2019 by the Environmental Protection Agency, however they have yet to make a decision to accept or reject the protection of the Mojave poppy bee or their habitat.
-Despite the delay in the verdict under the Endangered Species Act there is a general consensus that Perdita meconis is vulnerable to or under threat of extinction.
+Despite the delay in the verdict under the Endangered Species Act there is a general consensus that Perdita meconis is vulnerable to, or under threat of, extinction.

-Important note

-The map of the Africanized bee spread from 2005 is inaccurate as there has been evidence that the Africanized honey bees were present in the southwestern corner of Utah prior to 2005 and is in part why the Mojave poppy bee is extinct in this region.

-All images are open source and retrieved via Wikimedia-commons.